Published Saturday, Feb. 28, 2009 | 1:30 p.m.

 “Given the early start, the coffee incident and computer mishap, I’m not even thinking about leaving the media center to go track-side!”

-11:05: In the Neon Garage, a skinny guy wearing a big Charlie Horse black hat adorned with an imitation eagle feather peered under the hood of AJ Allmendinger's No. 44 Harrah's Dodge which he partly owns.
+11:05: In the Neon Garage, a skinny guy wearing a big Charlie Horse black hat adorned with an imitation eagle feather peered under the hood of AJ Allmendinger's No. 44 Harrah's Dodge.

 Richard Petty, the NASCAR legend, sort of looked like me when the alternator in my Geo Tracker craps out 20 miles on the other side of Barstow.
 He had his nose down in there, like something might jump out and magically fix itself.